SoonPoong-Hong/simple-http-performance-test-of-various-frameworks/README.md

 In other words, unless we make something like a gateway, this test may not make much sense.

+Because, the eco system and ease of development and maintenance are much more important.

 OK, **My Conclusion** is,
 > * `Golang` is the best in cost performance.
 > * `Non-blocking` certainly has better performance than `blocking`.